valhuber/ApiLogicServer/api_logic_server_cli/docs/Tutorial.md

 1. Open **Explorer > 3.
 ApiLogicProject_Logic/logic/declare_logic.py**:
    * Observe the 5 rules highlighted in the diagram below.
 These are built with code completion.
 2. Set a breakpoint as shown in `congratulate_sales_rep`
-   * This event illustrates that logic is mainly _rules,_ extensible with standard _Python code_
+   * This event illustrates that logic is mainly _rules,_ customizable with standard _Python code_
 3. Using swagger, re-execute the `add_order` endpoint
 4. When you hit the breakpoint, expand `row` VARIABLES list (top left)